-7.9.1.5 Console Access via the Emulated Graphics Device
+7.9.1.4 Console Access via the Emulated Graphics Device

 Charon-SSP can use the emulated graphical display device as the console if this is enabled in the graphics configuration.
-In this version, the graphical display can only be configured in local mode.
+The graphical display can be configured in local or remote mode (on Charon-SSP cloud images, only remote mode is supported).